 So, how come all ecommerce business owners aren’t jumping at the chance to utilise Amazon as their main marketplace?
-A survey by UK ecommerce business owners showed that only 20% deem Amazon as the key marketplace for 2017, with 46% choosing their own websites.
+A survey by UK ecommerce business owners showed that only 20% deemed Amazon as the key marketplace for 2019, with 46% choosing their own websites.

 The figures and statistics show Amazon to be a highly successful sales channel – both locally and internationally – so what it is that’s holding back ecommerce businesses from focusing more heavily on Amazon?

-Here’s a look at some of the pros and cons for selling via Amazon.
+Here’s a look at some of the pros and cons of selling on Amazon.

 If you’ve played by Amazon’s rules and listed your products in line with Amazon’s guidelines, then sales and revenue are sure to increase when using Amazon.
 The site’s millions of monthly users constitute such a large volume of consumers that it is virtually impossible not to see the huge benefits of wide exposure.

 Thanks to Amazon’s product cataloguing system, it ensures that your inventory ends up being the most appropriate location for an Amazon user to find your product.
 Your business will also benefit from the huge investment Amazon put into paid Google search.

 Being a worldwide trusted brand, Amazon gives businesses the chance to expand their offerings into different markets.
 It gives your business the opportunity to go beyond your local geographical location and extend your reach to other parts of the globe where there are swathes of customers ready and eager to buy from UK-based sellers.